leoclo/dse-203/README.md

 # Introduction

-Project to create graph database for movies kaggle dataset and custom data crawlers for the DSE 203 course
+This project is to create graph database for movies kaggle dataset and custom data crawlers to extract award data from wikipedia.

+(Paraphrased from the Presentation)
+This program creates a knowledge graph from a dataset containing 800-900 movie directors, the movies they directed, the awards they won, as well as the cast of the movies these directors worked on.

+The graph's object is to determine what we can use to describe the similarity of movies’ contents besides genre, such as if we can take keywords from a movie’s summary and categorize them using them instead.
+What (dis)similarities would they find?

+We also wanted to see if there are opportunities to create or rediscover working relationships between actors based on commonly-shared networks of people.

+## Acquiring the repository

 Clone the repository or download the .zip file and extract it on the desired directory